admsmn02/MortyOW/README.md

 <h3 align="center"> About me </h3>

 - My name is Adam
-- 👓 I'm a 2nd year at IIM, in France
+- 👓 I'm a 2nd year student at IIM, in France

-- 🚩 I speak French and English and a bit of Mandarin.
+- 🚩 I speak French, English and a bit of Mandarin.

 - 👀 I’m interested in Back-end, and more precisely PHP